WDI-SEA/notes/15-python/python-neural-networks/readme.md

 ![Ranks](http://res.cloudinary.com/briezh/image/upload/v1492641274/Screen_Shot_Ranks_liqan7.png)

 Let's first create a test file to play around with called `test.py`.
 Import TensorFlow at the top the the file.
-Then create a couple of constants an try printing them out.
+Then create a couple of constants and try printing them out.

 ```
 import tensorflow as tf